chris-rock/vesper/README.md

-# Vesper - HTTP Framework for Unix Shell
+# Vesper - HTTP Framework for Bash Shell

 ![Vesper Logo](assets/logo.png)

 `vesper` is a collection of shell functions to make it super easy to generate valid http responses.
 Vesper is not a web server itself, its just the framework to parse http requests and generate valid responses.

 ## This is crazy, who needs a http framework for unix shell?

 That is a very good question!
 If you would have asked me that question a year ago, I would have argued: nobody.
 Now, I am not sure anymore.
 How will sh/bash scripts work in the future of cloud and serverless?
+Consider reading my blog [Introducing Vesper - HTTP Framework for Unix Shell](https://lollyrock.com/posts/vesper-intro-bash-shell-http-framework/).

 ## Get Started